Finance in Germany

 Germans aren't restricted to a single bank account.
 While it's advisable to set up a Girokonto to handle income and savings, this account often functions alongside a Sperrkonto (blocked account).
 That way, students can receive their monthly payments and add them to work income or payments from abroad.

-Some people may want one account which offers advantages for international money transfers, as well as a current account that guarantees good ATM access anywhere in Germany.
+Some people may want one account that offers advantages for international money transfers, as well as a current account that guarantees good ATM access anywhere in Germany.
 You won't always find an account with the features you need, and there's nothing wrong with shopping around.
 There's no limit to how many bank accounts you can use, so find a mix that works for you.

 How to open a German bank account